WICG/attribution-reporting-api/EVENT.md

    header.
 For those requests the browser will permit trigger registration only.

-Note: the `Attribution-Reporting-Eligible` header will be subject to the browser adding "GREASE" parameters, to ensure that servers use a spec-compliant structured header parser.
+Note: the `Attribution-Reporting-Eligible` header is subject to the browser adding "GREASE" parameters, to ensure that servers use a spec-compliant structured header parser.
 See [here](https://wicg.github.io/attribution-reporting-api/#example-1c153954) for an example.

 ### Data limits and noise

-The `source_event_id` will be limited to 64 bits of information to enable uniquely identifying an ad click.
+The `source_event_id` is limited to 64 bits of information to enable uniquely identifying an ad click.

-The advertiser-side data must therefore be limited quite strictly, by limiting the amount of data and by applying noise to the data. `navigation` sources will be limited to only 3 bits of `trigger_data`, while `event` sources will be limited to only 1 bit.
+The trigger-side data must therefore be limited quite strictly, by limiting the amount of data and by applying noise to the data. `navigation` sources will be limited to only 3 bits of `trigger_data`, while `event` sources will be limited to only 1 bit.

-Noise will be applied to whether a source event will be reported truthfully.
+Noise will be applied to whether a source will be reported truthfully.
 When an attribution source is registered, the browser will perform one of the following steps given a probability `p`:
 * With probability `1 - p`, the browser logs the source as normal